kubernetes/community/communication/slack-guidelines.md

 or community moderation in some way.
 Unless supported by a Kubernetes SIG or the Steering Committee, requests for a private channel will be treated with skepticism.

+Most private channels will be required to include a member of the Slack Admins team.

 ### Requesting a Channel